Kishwar/tensorflow/odroid-xu4/README.md

   /usr/local/lib/python3.6/dist-packages
 Please input the desired Python library path to use.
 Default is [/usr/lib/python3/dist-packages]

+Do you wish to build TensorFlow with jemalloc as malloc support?
+[Y/n]: n No jemalloc as malloc support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with Google Cloud Platform support?
+[Y/n]: n No Google Cloud Platform support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with Hadoop File System support?
+[Y/n]: n No Hadoop File System support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with Amazon AWS Platform support?
+[Y/n]: n No Amazon AWS Platform support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with Apache Ignite support?
-[Y/n]: n No Apache Ignite support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with Apache Kafka Platform support?
+[Y/n]: n No Apache Kafka Platform support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with XLA JIT support?
-[Y/n]: n No XLA JIT support will be enabled for TensorFlow.
+Do you wish to build TensorFlow with XLA JIT support? [y/N]: n No XLA JIT support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with GDR support? [y/N]: n No GDR support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with VERBS support? [y/N]: n No VERBS support will be enabled for TensorFlow.

+Do you wish to build TensorFlow with nGraph support? [y/N]: n No nGraph support will be enabled for TensorFlow.

 Do you wish to build TensorFlow with OpenCL SYCL support? [y/N]: n No OpenCL SYCL support will be enabled for TensorFlow.

-Do you wish to build TensorFlow with ROCm support? [y/N]: n No ROCm support will be enabled for TensorFlow.

 Do you wish to build TensorFlow with CUDA support? [y/N]: n No CUDA support will be enabled for TensorFlow.